Oliver W. Dillard: Military career

 Dillard successfully completed the OCS selection process and was approved for attendance at the Infantry OCS at Fort Benning in January 1947.
 He received a commission as a Second Lieutenant of Infantry after graduating from Infantry OCS in July 1947.
 Second Lieutenant Dillard was the Honor Graduate of his Infantry Officers Basic Course.
 Subsequently, he was assigned to the 365th Infantry Regiment at Fort Dix, New Jersey, where he held numerous assignments as a lieutenant ending as a Battalion S3.
-In June 1950, he joined the 3rd Battalion, 24th Infantry, 25th Infantry Division stationed at Camp Gifu, Gifu, Gifu, Japan.
+In June 1950, he joined the 3rd Battalion, 24th Infantry, 25th Infantry Division stationed at Camp Gifu, Gifu, Japan.